tung/ruggrogue/book/user-interface.md

 The `YesNoDialogMode::update` function reacts to `GameKey::Left` and `GameKey::Right` by altering the selected option.

 The `YesNoDialogMode::draw` function draws the dialog itself.
-The first thing it does is dim itself if it's not the top-most mode on the stack by setting `color_mod` to `Color::GRAY` in response to the value received in its `active` parameter.
+The first thing it does is dim itself if it's not the top-most mode on the stack by setting `color_mod` to `Color::GRAY` in response to the value of the `active` parameter.
 The drawing itself takes place after that, drawing the box border and message.
 When drawing the "Yes" and "No" options, it reads the `yes_selected` field of the mode to highlight whichever option the player currently has selected.